IntensiveLearning94/learning-journal/Programming-w-Javascript.md

 Examples

 Access the content of the page
--Select the text inside all of th <h1> elements on a page
+-Select the text inside all of the h1 elements on a page

 Modify the content of the page
 -Change the value of class attributes to trigger new CSS rules for those elements